The Reel Sisters – photo by Rachael Rodgers

 Rosalind Buda holds a BMUS from the University of Iowa and a MM from New England Conservatory in Bassoon Performance.
 She has taught and performed throughout the US and Europe.
 She teaches and performs classical chamber and orchestral music and Celtic music in her in her home of Asheville, NC and throughout Western North Carolina.
 Keeping to the mountain tradition, Rosalind plays banjo for fun and enjoys contra dance.

-Kelly Brzozowski holds a BMUS and a Masters Diploma in Harp Performance and Musicology from the University of North Wales.
+Kelly Stewart holds a BMUS and a Masters Diploma in Harp Performance and Musicology from the University of North Wales.
 She has taught and performed throughout Europe and the US.
 Kelly lives in Atlanta where she maintains a large teaching studio and performs both classical and Celtic music.
 When she is not performing or teaching, she is homeschooling her son.
 You will often find them designing and conducting experiments.
 Is it science or food?!

 Rosalind and Kelly both enjoy coffee, chocolate, and wine, fiber arts, games of all kinds, playing tunes outside, learning with young ones, traveling, and meeting new friends.